We Need Your Support!

 A day trip from Athens to Cape Sounion has always been a favorite for travelers visiting the Greek capital.
 Cape Sounion is situated on a dazzling peninsula in southwestern Athens that juts out in the azure waters of the Saronic Gulf.

 It’s an ideal location for a day trip from Athens due to its very close proximity to the city and because it combines historical sites, sandy shorelines, and exquisite gastronomy.

-Below you will find our tips and recommendations for planning the most amazing day trip from Athens to Sounion.
+Below are our tips and recommendations for planning the most amazing day trip from Athens to Sounion.

 Why You Should Visit Cape Sounion

 Is Cape Sounion a good destination for a day trip from Athens?